negin-kafee/Customer-Analytics-ML/README.md

 1. 💰 **How much will a customer spend?** → Regression models predict with 97% accuracy (existing) / 78% (new customers)
 2. 📧 **Will they respond to campaigns?** → Unified classification identifies 85% of responders
-3. 🎯 **How to target different customer types?** → Segmented models achieve 86% AUC for high-value segments
+3. 🎯 **How to target different customer types?** → 5-segment approach with activity-based targeting
 4. 👥 **What customer segments exist?** → 4 distinct, actionable segments identified
 5. 🧠 **Can deep learning help?** → Competitive but tree models win on small data
 6. 🆕 **What about NEW customers?** → Demographics-only model achieves R² = 0.78